• Skip to main content

 Beef And Pumpkin Lasagna with Béchamel (White) Sauce.
 This lasagna is extra special.
 Pumpkin slices throughout the layers give this lasagna an extra sweet and creamy pumpkin flavour…the perfect comfort meal!

 I love weekends.
 Sundays mean refuelling with the whole family.
 And they also mean…carbs with zero guilt.
-Especially when making a lasagna that has half the Weight Watchers points and calories of regular lasagna…with a better flavour and fresh ingredients.
+Especially when making a lasagna that has half the calories of regular lasagna…with a better flavour and fresh ingredients.

 With an easy to make Béchamel sauce, this lasagna will meet all of your expectations and exceeded them by 5 million.
 That pumpkin!
 So creamy between the layers of the perfect beef sauce, melted stringy mozzarella cheese, soft pasta sheets, and the creamy white sauce over the top.